How Camera Aperture affects Bokeh in CGI

 Blauw Films

-And due to our background in live-action filmmaking, the personality and artefacts of a camera-lens were always extremely important to us.
+Since the beginning of Blauw Films we have been in the process of achieving photo-realistic results in our 3D-renders.
+And due to our background in live-action filmmaking, the personality and artifacts of a camera-lens were always extremely important to us.

-When I started using Chaos Corona as a render engine for Syntactic Labyrinths, and subsequently our other films —
+When I started using Chaos Corona as a render engine for Syntactic Labyrinths, and subsequently our other films — I became obsessed with understanding the Corona Camera tool.

 How could we replicate the details of real camera lenses in CGI?